webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

     pass.end();
 ```

-And we that we get a cube, with a different image on each side, using a single texture.
+And we get a cube, with a different image on each side, using a single texture.

 {{{example url="../webgpu-texture-atlas.html"}}}